Daughters of Zelophehad: Names

 Linguistic scholars are divided in regard to the etymology of the name Zelophehad.
-Following the reading of the masoretic text, some scholars suspect that the name is derived from a Syriac term meaning first rupture, in the sense of being a first-born son.
-Most scholars, following the septuagint's rendering of the name as salpaad, believe that the name was derived from the Hebrew term salpahad, literally meaning shadow from terror; many of these scholars interpret this as referring to the shadow created by a shelter, and so interpret the name as protection from terror, but others interpret it as meaning the bringer of terror is shadowed.
+Following the reading of the Masoretic Text, some scholars suspect that the name is derived from a Syriac term meaning "first rupture", in the sense of being a first-born son.
+Most scholars, following the Septuagint's rendering of the name as salpaad, believe that the name was derived from the Hebrew term salpahad, literally meaning "shadow from terror"; many of these scholars interpret this as referring to the shadow created by a shelter, and so interpret the name as "protection from terror", but others interpret it as meaning "the bringer of terror is shadowed".

 In regard to the names of the daughters, scholars largely are in agreement; Mahlah means "forgiven", Noah means "movement", Milcah means "queen", Tirzah means "pleasing", Hoglah means "circling/dancing" (though for this reason it is also the word for partridge).

 Legal issues

 Legal advice, concerning the inheritance rights and obligations of the daughters of Zelophehad, is given twice in the Biblical account.
 On the first occasion, the topic is about inheritance when there are no male children, while the topic of the second occasion is levirate marriage, and property inheritance remaining within a clan (not the tribe).
-The daughters are mentioned a third time, in the Book of Joshua, where they are simply portrayed as being given land in the territory of Manasseh, to which their inheritance entitled them; the text is unclear in regards to which part of Manasseh's territory they were granted land, except that it wasn't in Gilead.
+The daughters are mentioned a third time, in the Book of Joshua, where they are simply portrayed as being given land in the territory of Manasseh, to which their inheritance entitled them; the text is unclear in regards to which part of Manasseh's territory they were granted land, except that it was not in Gilead.